AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 **All Folders**

-It’s a list that displays all folders that were created in the account.
+It's a list that displays all folders that were created in the account.

 ![](assets/list-of-all-folders.png)

 **All Authors**

-It’s a list that displays the authors who’ve created content and uploaded it in the library.
+It's a list that displays the authors who've created content and uploaded it in the library.

 ![](assets/list-of-all-authors.png)

-This is available **only **when an Administrator creates a new folder.
+This is available **only** when an Administrator creates a new folder.

 ## Move content to folder {#movecontenttofolder}

 To move a public folder content to any private folder,

-1. Select **Public **folder from the **All Folders** drop-down list.
+1. Select **Public** folder from the **All Folders** drop-down list.

    ![](assets/list-of-public-folders.png)

-1. Choose the content that you’d like to move it to a folder.
+1. Choose the content that you'd like to move it to a folder.
 Then click **Actions > Organize Content > Move Content to Folder**.

    ![](assets/move-content-to-folder.png)